-After importing the pybullet module, the first thing to do is 'connecting' to the physics simulation. pybullet is designed around a client-server driven API, with a client sending commands and a physics server returning the status. pybullet has some build-in physics servers: DIRECT and GUI.
-DIRECT connection will execute the physics simulation and rendering in the same process as pybullet.
+After importing the pybullet module, the first thing to do is 'connecting' to the physics simulation. pybullet is designed around a client-server driven API, with a client sending commands and a physics server returning the status. pybullet has some built-in physics servers: DIRECT and GUI.
+Both GUI and DIRECT connections will execute the physics simulation and rendering in the same process as pybullet.